stonefl/stonefl.github.io/_posts/2017-09-22-how-to-use-pip-behind-a-proxy.md

 After setting up proxies, then you can install packages through running:
 `pip install somepackage`

-You can also specify proxy settings in the `pip` command:
+Alternativelly, you can also specify proxy settings in the `pip` command:
 `pip install --proxy=https://[username:password@]proxyserver:port somepackage`

 ## On Linux